Juan Dobboletta

-Juan Ignacio Dobboletta (born 6 January 1993) is an Argentine professional footballer who plays as a goalkeeper for San Marcos de Arica.
+Juan Ignacio Dobboletta (born 6 January 1993) is an Argentine professional footballer who plays as a goalkeeper for Chilean club Deportes Santa Cruz.

 Career

 Dobboletta started out in the youth ranks of Racing Club.
 Defensa y Justicia signed Dobboletta on 30 June 2014.
 He remained for the 2014 and 2015 seasons in the Primera División, but didn't make an appearance for the club; though was on the substitutes bench six times.
 In January 2016, Dobboletta completed a move to Juventud Unida Universitario.
 Like with his former team, the goalkeeper didn't play for the San Luis outfit; only appearing as a sub once, versus Atlético Paraná on 12 June.
 Later that month, on 30 June, Dobboletta joined Defensores de Belgrano.
 Twenty-seven total appearances followed.

 On 2 August 2017, Dobboletta swapped Torneo Federal A for fellow third tier league Primera B Metropolitana by agreeing a loan deal with Acassuso.
 He participated thirty-five times in 2017–18, including for his debut against Barracas Central on 2 September, as they were eliminated from the promotion play-offs by UAI Urquiza.
 June 2018 saw Dobboletta join Villa Dálmine of Primera B Nacional.

+In 2025, Dobboletta returned to Chile after his stint with San Marcos de Arica in 2022–2023 and joined Deportes Santa Cruz.